quianalytics/WarRoom-Frontend/PLAN.md

 ## Known Assumptions and TODOs
 - API base URL is fixed to localhost and not environment-driven.
 - Setup uses a static team list; could be replaced by `/teams` API.
-- Trade engine is a simplified value chart and assumes pick swaps only.
+- Trade engine uses a Rich Hill-style curve approximation, not a hard-coded table.
+- Future picks are modeled as generic round slots with no protections.

 ## Testing and Validation (Current State)
 - No automated tests referenced yet.